 The number of strain gauges, their alignment and the materials used all determine how accurate a power meter is.
 The precise measurement of torque is the biggest challenge power meter manufacturers face.
 The microscopic bending that the strain gauges must precisely measure is the key to accurate results.
 It requires an extremely high level of engineering and precision to fit the strain gauges within a power meter.

 Data from the power meter is transmitted in real-time to a handlebar mounted computer or watch (aka head unit) via a wireless protocol such as ANT+ or Bluetooth SMART.
 The head unit displays power data such as current, maximum and average power.
-It also serves as an all-around cycling computer, displaying things like heart rate, speed, distance time and much more.
-Note that power meters that feature Bluetooth SMART (which is most power meters now days), can also interact directly with smartphones and tablets.
+It also serves as an all-around cycling computer, displaying things like heart rate, speed, distance, time and much more.
+Note that power meters that feature Bluetooth SMART (the vast majority of power meters), can also interact directly with smartphones and tablets.

 As an example, here are two popular head units: